 - Begin with the quiz/survey “You Might Be a Picky Eater If…” to determine if students were or still are picky eaters.

-- Follow with viewing of you tube video “Arthur–DW The Picky Eater” and complete graphic organizer.
+- Follow with viewing of “Arthur–DW The Picky Eater” (available here) and complete graphic organizer.

 - Discuss graphic organizer and brainstorm ideas for mini-poster project “DW’s Top Ten Suggestions for Feeding the Picky Eater.”